inet-framework/inet-showcases/visualizer/transportconnection/doc/index.rst

 both ends of the connection.
 In addition to colors, letter codes (A, B, AA, ...) may also be displayed to help in identifying connections.
 Note that this visualizer does not display the paths the packets take.
-If you are interested in that, take a look at ``TransportRouteVisualizer``, covered in the `Visualizing Transport Path
+If you are interested in that, take a look at :ned:`TransportRouteVisualizer`, covered in the `Visualizing Transport Path
 Activity <../transportpathactivity>`__ showcase.